itsMapleLeaf/gatekeeper/docs/guide.md

 # Guide

 This guide should cover most of the things you'll want to do with Gatekeeper.
 It assumes some familiarity with JavaScript (or TypeScript!), Node.JS, and Discord.JS.
-Consult the [API reference](https://itsmapleleaf.github.io/gatekeeper/api/).
+Consult the [API reference](https://itsmapleleaf.github.io/gatekeeper/api/) for more in-depth information.

 ## Motivation